QCaudron/repeater_roundabout/README.md

 - Group name (`--name`): The short name of the group that runs one or more repeaters (for example, `PSRG` or `Shoreline ACS`)
 - Location (`--loc`): The general location of the repeater (for example, `Seattle` or `Buck Mtn.`)
+- RepeaterBook ID (`--id`): The ID of the repeater on RepeaterBook (an integer you can find at the very end of the URL)
 - Callsign (`--call`): The repeater's callsign (for example, `WW7PSR`)
 - Frequency (`--freq`): The repeater's frequency (for example, `146.960`)
 - Offset (`--offset`): The repeater's offset, in MHz (for example, `+0.6`)